Cool-Dev121/E-commerce-scraping-with-Selenium/README.md

-# Webscraping_Tannico
+# Project overview
 Webscraping of the SignorVino wine e-commerce website using Selenium library on Python.
-The data extraction was performed using Selenium
+The data extraction was performed using Selenium.